fnalabs/schema-json-js/README.md

 ## API
 - [Schema](https://fnalabs.github.io/schema-json-js/Schema.html)

+## Environments
+- All modern browsers and Node 8+ without polyfills.

 ## Benchmarks
 There is a small benchmark to showcase our performance against some similar solutions.
 One of the many ways `schema-json-js` stands apart from many other validators is its ability to perform partial schema validation.